cavo789/blog/blog/2024/04/01/windows-terminal/index.md

 }
 ```

-And tadaaa, now by starting Windows Terminal, my default terminal will be opened (Ubuntu in my case) and, in a second tab, I'll also open a DOS console.
+And tadaaa, now by starting Windows Terminal, my default terminal will be open (Ubuntu in my case) and, in a second tab, I'll also open a DOS console.